f948/Browser-Space-Invaders-Game/README.md

 # Required
 A web browser that can run the html files
+Notepad or Nodepad ++ installed

 # To make the code work
-Run the html files using your web browser
+Copy and paste the code from this repository into Nodepad and save the files with the same names as listed above Run the html files using your web browser

 # LICENSE: